-The fund will be managed by Terry Smith, based in London, assisted by Julian Robins, as Head of Research, based in the USA, and Daniel Washburn, based in London
+The fund is managed by Terry Smith, assisted by Julian Robins, Head of Research, and a team of analysts.

 Fundsmith is focused on delivering superior investment performance at a reasonable cost.
 It was established to be different from its peers so as to achieve a different result in line with Sir John Templeton's axiom that "If you want to have a better performance than the crowd, you must do things differently from the crowd."
 The rigorous research process of Fundsmith is central to what we do.
 We apply exacting standards to potential investments to produce a portfolio of resilient businesses with excellent performance.
 Minimising the costs we incur on behalf of our customers in implementing our strategy also sits at the heart of our philosophy.